-Professionally applied or prescribed for home use under professional supervision, fluoride gels are usually recommended for use twice per year, but are less frequently used in favor of fluoride varnish.
+Fluoride gels are professionally applied or prescribed for home use under professional supervision.
+They are typically recommended for use twice per year, but are less frequently used in favor of fluoride varnish.

 The Centers for Disease Control and Prevention (CDC) concluded that the quality of evidence for using fluoride gel to prevent and control dental caries in children is Grade 1.
 Strength of recommendation is A, with targeted effort at populations at high risk for caries.

 Varnish is a professionally applied, sticky resin of highly concentrated fluoride (up to 22,600 ppm).